Ellinaut/elliRPC-Specification/README.md

 The response MUST NOT be empty and MUST contain valid `JSON`.
 It MUST contain a procedure result for each requested procedure execution.

-The endpoint MUST respond with a valid http status `200 OK` if called with a valid data structure.
-If the request data does not match the defined schema, does not contain valid json or if package or procedure does not exist, the server MUST respond with http status `400 Bad Request` and a single error object in the response body.
-If a content type header is requested and the requested content type header does not match `application/json`, the server MUST respond with http status `415 Unsupported Media Type` and a single error object in the response body.
+The endpoint MUST respond with a valid HTTP status `200 OK` if called with a valid data structure.
+If the request data does not match the defined schema, does not contain valid json or if package or procedure does not exist, the server MUST respond with HTTP status `400 Bad Request` and a single error object in the response body.
+If a content type header is requested and the requested content type header does not match `application/json`, the server MUST respond with HTTP status `415 Unsupported Media Type` and a single error object in the response body.

 Procedure results MUST appear in the same order as requested and are summarized under key `procedures` in the response